SeanA208/VirtualVenues/README.md

 4. Let user re-pick his team (or reduce cookie expiration to a few minutes)
 5. Kaleidescope Animation
 6. Better admin
-  *Clear all scores in the game, save them to file as well *Only specify level (preset configurations)
+  1. Clear all scores in the game, save them to file as well
+  2. Only specify level (preset configurations)

 Nice to have:
 --------------
-- Fix effort button greying out
+- Fix effort buttons greying out
 - Bottom padding for submit/clear buttons (and in between?)